-Parents expect temper tantrums from 2-year-olds, but angry outbursts don't necessarily stop after the toddler years.
+Parents expect temper tantrums from 2- and 3-year-olds.
+But angry outbursts don't necessarily stop after the toddler years.
 Older kids sometimes have trouble handling anger and frustration, too.

-Some kids only lose their cool on occasion.
-But others seem to have a harder time when things don't go their way.
+Some kids only lose their cool once in a while, but others seem to have a harder time when things don't go their way.
 Kids who tend to have strong reactions by nature will need more help from parents to manage their tempers.

 Controlling outbursts can be difficult for kids — and helping them learn to do so is a tough job for the parents who love them.
 Try to be patient and positive, and know that these skills take time to develop and that just about every child can improve with the right coaching.